 - Representative of ACOG to other international ObGyn Societies

-The President Elect must be available to participate in ad hoc meetings and vote on issues between meetings that require Executive Board approval.
+The President Elect must be available to participate in ad hoc meetings and vote on issues between meetings that require ACOG Board of Directors approval.

 Election and Term of Office

-The President Elect is elected according to the bylaws and policies and procedures established by the Executive Board.
+The President Elect is elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 The term of office is one year.
 The President Elect automatically succeeds to the office of President, and is not eligible for re-election.

 The time commitment may be equal to or exceed an average of 15 hours per workweek.